 Visitors often find that a trip to Belize is incomplete if they don't step outside and explore.
 Luckily, many of Belize's resources are dedicated to protecting the country's natural habitats, making the experience all the more enjoyable.

-Port Honduras Marine Reserve is a popular nature preserve southern Belize.
+Port Honduras Marine Reserve is a great nature preserve southern Belize.
 One of the most recently declared marine reserves in Belize is Port Honduras Marine Reserve, which was named as such in January of 2000.
 It serves as one of the most important fish nurseries in the Caribbean, and is an all around beautiful site to see.

 |Agua Caliente Luha Wildlife Sanctuary||Nature Sanctuary/Wildlife Reserve||6.1 mi.
 South of Central San Pedro Columbia||Belize|